Em-White25/Amalitech-Projects/week5/readme.md

-# Real-Time Spark Streaming Data Ingestion Project
+# Real-Time Spark Structured Streaming (ETL - Data Ingestion)

 This project demonstrates a real-time data pipeline for ingesting and processing e-commerce user activity data using Apache Spark Structured Streaming and PostgreSQL.

+---

 ## Overview